marionettejs/backbone.marionette/readme.md

 * **Backbone.Marionette.Region**: Manage visual regions of your application, including display and removal of content
 * **Backbone.Marionette.EventAggregator**: An extension of Backbone.Events, to be used as an event-driven or pub-sub tool
 * **Backbone.Marionette.BindTo**: An event binding manager, to facilitate binding and unbinding of events
+* **Backbone.Marionette.Renderer**: Render templates with or without data, in a consistent and common manner
 * **Backbone.Marionette.TemplateCache**: Cache templates that are stored in `<script>` blocks, for faster subsequent access
 * **Backbone.Marionette.Callbacks**: Manage a collection of callback methods, and execute them as needed